 12-15 years is the average lifespan of this breed.
 The most common health problems include hip and elbow dysplasia, as well as various eye problems including Collie Eye Anomaly, colobomas, cataracts, retinal atrophy.

 Since they share common congenital eye problems common also to BCs, it is important to take a close look at the eyes of your Border Aussie puppy before adoption, or ask the breeder to provide a clean bill of health after a vet examination.

-The origins of the Border Collie are found in the British Isles where lightweight, agile, and high endurance dogs were used to herd sheep in the highlands.
+The other half of the Border Aussie Mix is the Border Collie.
+Found in the British Isles where lightweight, agile, and high endurance dogs were used to herd sheep in the highlands.

 More precisely, the geographical region most responsible for the origin of this breed was in the hills on the Anglo-Scottish border, hence the name to distinguish the ancestors of this breed from the many other herding dogs developed by herders on a regional basis.